JKU-ICG/AOS/README.md

 ## AOS for DJI

 We have developed a DJI compatible app that integrates AOS to support blue light organisations and others in testing and evaluating airborne optical sectioning for their use cases.
-The app is based on DJI's Mobile SDK (https://developer.dji.com/) and is free for non-commercial usage.
-For commercial usage of AOS, please refer to our license conditions (see the [LICENSE.txt](LICENSE.txt)).
+The app is based on [DJI's Mobile SDK](https://developer.dji.com/) and is free for non-commercial usage.
+For commercial usage of AOS, please refer to our [license conditions](https://github.com/JKU-ICG/AOS/blob/stable_release/LICENSE.txt).
-The app and documentation is available [here](https://github.com/JKU-ICG/AOS).
+The app and documentation is available [here](AOS%20for%20DJI/README.md).

 ## License
 * Data: Creative Commons Attribution 4.0 International